08 July 2019

-Good record keeping ensures that clinicians and other staff can readily access information to provide efficient and high quality care.
-It facilitates continuity of care whilst informing and justifying decision making in a manner that it is clear to all.
-In the event of complaints, untoward incidents and medico-legal cases, accurate and comprehensive documentation supports efficient resolution.
+Contemporaneous and high quality record keeping is an important aspect of clinical risk management.
+It ensures that clinicians and other staff have timely access to information relevant to the patient’s current episode of care.
+It facilitates clear communication to other involved clinicians justifying decision-making for actions taken.
+In the event of complaints, untoward incidents and medico-legal cases, accurate and comprehensive documentation supports prompt resolution.
 In addition, good clinical records support audit, management, planning, policy, commissioning and research.